 DO YOU KNOW SOMEONE WHO WOULD LOVE THIS ARTICLE?
 SHARE IT!

 Local asparagus are the celebrity vegetables of spring.
-Exceptional asparagus is grown in the Swan Valley, Bickley Valley and the south west of this state and it is only available from October to December.
+Exceptional asparagus is grown in the Swan Valley, Bickley Valley and the south west of this state including Albany.
+With a short season availability is from late September to December.
 WA grown white, green and purple asparagus are available in varying abundance.
 Don’t boil purple variety as they disappointingly turn green!
 Instead, give them a brief stint on the BBQ or grill for any chance of retaining any colour.
 Alternatively, cut into thin slices and eat raw.

 Asparagus are a member of the lily family.
 If plants are grown from seed, harvest takes 3 to 5 years to reach.
 After this time, because the plant is perennial it will reappear and crops can be enjoyed each year.
 The crowns have to build up a network of roots and store huge amounts of nutrients in order to produce asparagus spears. low yield per square metre (one plant).